 About Hong Kong Arts Centre

-Since 1977, Hong Kong Arts Centre (HKAC) has been a platform for nurturing and supporting artists, and infusing art into everyday life.
+Since 1977, the Hong Kong Arts Centre (HKAC) has been a platform for nurturing and supporting artists, and infusing art into everyday life.
 Its unique arts and educational programmes aim to make the arts accessible for all.
 The HKAC believes in the transformational power of art for people from all walks of life.
-Established over four decades ago, HKAC endeavours to bring arts to the people of Hong Kong – by presenting programmes for visual arts, performing arts, moving images and media arts, comics and animation.
-Other areas cover arts education, conferences, festivals, public art and community projects, all with the vision and mission of engaging and inspiring creativity in the Hong Kong community.
+Established for more than four decades, the HKAC endeavours to bring arts to the people of Hong Kong – by presenting programmes for visual arts, performing arts, moving images and media arts, comics and animation.
+Our other areas also cover arts education, conferences, festivals, public art and community projects.
+All with the vision and mission of engaging and inspiring creativity in the Hong Kong community.